auto4opt/AutoOpt/README.md

-AutoOptLib is a MATLAB library for automatically designing metaheuristic optimization algorithms.
-The library is licensed under the GNU General Public License v3.0 and is free for academic use.
+# AutoOptLib (A MATLAB library for automatically designing metaheuristic optimization algorithms)

+[The library is licensed under the GNU General Public License v3.0 and is free for academic use.

 Please read the [Introduction](https://arxiv.org/abs/2303.06536) for understanding AutoOptLib.